 - The thermogenic effect of food

 - Non-exercise activity thermogenesis

 BASAL METABOLIC RATE

 We require energy even at rest.
-The basic functioning of the body like breathing, circulating blood, cell production requires energy.
+The basic functions of the body like breathing, circulating blood, cell production require energy.
 The amount of energy expended by the body to function at rest is called the basal metabolic rate (BMR).
-BMR varies largely amongst people belonging to different genders, health condition, age groups, heights, and weights.
+BMR varies largely amongst people depending on genders, health conditions, age groups, heights, and weights.

 THERMOGENIC EFFECT OF FOOD (TEF)